-The STV Certificate exam tests your proficiency in both the English and Spanish languages, as well as your ability to translate from one language to another.
+The STV Certificate exam tests your written proficiency in both the English and Spanish languages, as well as your ability to translate from one language to another.
 The exam is administered online only.

 The exam is given in two parts.
 Both parts have to be taken on the same day:

 Part 1 is a 50 question exam containing both multiple choice and true or false questions.
 The questions can relate to standard translation practices and terms, the origins and use of the Spanish and English languages and the best ways to translate certain words or phrases from one language to another.
 Some questions may present you a passage in either language, and then present you various possible translations, out of which you would select the best one (the best translation may not be 100% correct, but will be the most correct one).
 There may also be some questions that test your reading comprehension of a brief passage in either language.
 You would have 80 minutes to complete this part of the test, after which the test would automatically end.
 You can end the exam early if you are finished before your time expires.